Get MTD for Income Tax ready

 What is an internal audit?

-Internal audit is an independent examination of your business's finances, processes, and systems to identify risks and improvement opportunities.
-The audit results stay within your company and help strengthen operations.
+Internal audit is an independent review of your business's finances, processes, and systems to identify risks and find opportunities to improve.
+The results stay within your company and help strengthen operations.
+This practice is so crucial that public companies without an internal audit function are advised to review the need for one at least annually.

 Your employees or hired consultants typically conduct internal audits.
 Unlike external audits, these assessments focus on helping your business run more efficiently rather than satisfying outside stakeholders.